roman-milk/roman-milk.github.io/miranda-and-geraldine.md

+===

- ****** Miranda and Geraldine Ch.
-07 ****** byStoryTeller07© "Have you read and agreed with the conditions?
+"Have you read and agreed with the conditions?
 Oh!
 You've signed them.
 You should have waited till I could witness them," the supervisor pointed out.
 With plenty to do the woman counter signed them anyway and moved on.

  "This one yours too?
 Let's see you sign the papers.
 Good!" the assistant said, and quickly gathered up the paperwork.